 Οut of the box thinking in the Imitation Game

-Alan Turing was a famous mathematician and a computer scientist amongst his other professional qualifications.
+Alan Turing was a famous mathematician and a computer scientist among his other professional qualifications.
 His bombe machine was the leverage that the Allies used to decode messages in order to defeat the Nazis.
 He was the main creator of the machine even though at the beginning some dismissed his ideas.
-His out of the box thinking along with his assertiveness made him the codebreaker we all know.
+He's out of the box thinking along with his assertiveness made him the codebreaker we all know.
 Thankfully, he managed to persist and majorly contribute to ending the war.

 Companies just like wars need people who can think outside the box.
 They can view the world from totally different perspectives and generate fresh, unprecedented ideas.
 These ideas can possibly skyrocket a company’s value, benefit its workforce as well as contribute to society.
-So, if you do not follow the norm and consider yourself an out of the box thinking practitioner, then your business ventures will be positively influenced by this game-changing virtue.
+So, if you do not follow the norm and consider yourself an out-of-the-box thinking practitioner, then your business ventures will be positively influenced by this game-changing virtue.

 The Ethics and knowledge of the Dead Poets Society

 Walt Whitman’s “O captain, my captain” was popularized by Robin Williams as the English teacher “captain” John Keating.
 This is maybe the film that talks to the soul the most on this list.
-A group of students finds their mentor, their inspiration and their guide in their tender formative years.
+A group of students finds their mentor, their inspiration, and their guide in their tender formative years.
 Their captain never points fingers at what they should be or what they should do.
-However, he infuses them with pure love for knowledge, dedication to ethics and above all true inspiration.
+However, he infuses them with pure love for knowledge, dedication to ethics, and above all true inspiration.

 All these great words (should) matter in the business world as well.
-An ethical and knowledgeable professional is an asset to the company he/she runs and to the society in general.
+An ethical and knowledgeable professional is an asset to the company he/she runs and to society in general.
 Everyone needs a John Keating in their lives to enrich their souls and cleanse their minds.
 So always keep in mind that your actions define your company and your path.
 Build strong work ethics and gather as much knowledge as possible.
 You will find it most useful on your way to success.